Should Your Child See a Doctor?

 - Dry eyes with decreased or absent tears

-- In infants, a depressed or sunken soft spot
+- In babies, a depressed or sunken soft spot

-- Delayed capillary refill longer than 2 seconds.
-This refers to the return of a pink color to the thumbnail after you press it and make it pale.
+- Slow blood refill test: Longer than 2 seconds.
+First, press on the thumbnail and make it pale.
+Then let go.
+Count the seconds it takes for the nail to turn pink again.
 Ask your doctor to teach you how to do this test.

-- Irritable, tired out or acting ill.
+- Fussy, tired out or acting ill.
 If your child is alert, happy and playful, he or she is not dehydrated.

-- A child with severe dehydration becomes too weak to stand or very dizzy if tries to stand.
+- A child with severe dehydration becomes too weak to stand.
+They can also be very dizzy when trying to stand.

-- During the first 1 to 2 months of life, the breastfed baby may normally pass a stool after each feeding.
-(However, if an infant's stools abruptly increase in number and looseness and persist for 3 or more stools, the baby probably has diarrhea.)
+- Breastfed babies often pass more than 6 stools per day.
+Until 2 months of age, they may pass a stool after each feeding.
+But, if stools suddenly increase in number and looseness, suspect diarrhea.
+If it lasts for 3 or more stools, the baby has diarrhea.

 - Other clues to diarrhea are poor eating, acting sick, or a fever.

-- Formula-fed babies pass 1 to 8 stools per day during the first week, then 1 to 4 per day until 2 months of age.
+- Formula-fed babies pass 1 to 8 stools per day during the first week.
+Then it starts to slow down to 1 to 4 per day.
+This lasts until 2 months of age.

-- The stools are yellow in color and peanut butter in consistency.
+- The stools are yellow in color and thick like peanut butter.

 - Other clues to diarrhea are poor eating, acting sick or a fever.

-- After 2 months of age, most infants pass 1 or 2 stools per day (or 1 every other day) and no longer appear to have mild diarrhea.
+- After 2 months of age, most babies pass 1 or 2 stools per day.
+They can also pass 1 every other day.
+They no longer appear to have mild diarrhea.